 is a white pawn on a4, and black moves b5-b4, then white may take a4 x

 b4 in the direct following move.
 (Note that this is different from real

 en-passant capture: see the rules of chess

-if you are unfamiliar.)
+.)
 Also, the rules for the experienced

 introduce castling: the king (who has not moved and is not in check) is played on the